multipath-tcp/mptcp.dev/pm.md

 titles_max_depth: 2
 ---

-The Path Manager is in charge of *subflows*, from creation to deletion, and also address announcements.
+The Path Manager is in charge of *subflows* (another word for *paths*), from creation to deletion, and also address announcements.
 Typically, it is the client side that initiates subflows, and the server side that announces additional addresses via the `ADD_ADDR` and `REMOVE_ADDR` options.

 ```mermaid
 graph LR;